Yoweri Museveni: Fourth term (2011–2016)

-Museveni was re-elected on 20 February 2011 with a 68 percent majority with 59 percent of registered voters having voted.
+Museveni was reelected on 20 February 2011 with a 68 percent majority with 59 percent of registered voters having voted.
 The election results were disputed by both the European Union and the opposition.
 "The electoral process was marred with avoidable administrative and logistical failures", according to the European Union election observer team.

 Following the fall of Egypt's Hosni Mubarak and Libya's Muammar Gaddafi, Museveni became the fifth-longest serving African leader.

 In October 2011, the annual inflation rate reached 30.5 percent, principally due to food and fuel increases.
 Earlier in 2011, opposition leader Kizza Besigye staged "Walk to Work" protests against the high cost of living.
 On 28 April 2011, Besigye was arrested because Museveni said Besigye had attacked first, a charge he denied.
 Besigye's arrest led to more riots in Kampala.
 Besigye promised that "peaceful demonstrations" would continue.
 The government's response to the riots has been condemned by donor nations.
 In more recent years, infringements on press freedom have increasingly been a central focus.
 According to Human Rights Watch, "Between January and June [2013], a media watchdog organization registered 50 attacks on journalists, despite multiple pledges to respect media freedom."
 During this period, two widely read periodicals, The Daily Monitor and The Red Pepper, were shut down and seized by the government because they published allegations about a "plot to assassinate senior government and military officials who [were] opposed to Ugandan President Yoweri Museveni ... and his plans to hand over power to his son when he retires".

 Another issue of human rights became an issue in early 2014 when Museveni signed an anti-homosexuality bill into law.
 In an interview with CNN, Museveni called homosexuals "disgusting" and said that homosexuality was a learned trait.
 Western leaders, including United States President Obama, condemned the law.

-Museveni has criticised the US's involvement in the Libyan Civil War, and in a UN speech argued that military intervention from African countries produces more stable countries in the long term, which he calls "African solutions for African problems."
+Museveni has criticized the US's involvement in the Libyan Civil War, and in a UN speech argued that military intervention from African countries produces more stable countries in the long term, which he calls "African solutions for African problems".

 Fifth term (2016–2021)

 2016 election

-The presidential candidates included incumbent Yoweri Museveni, in power since 1986, and Kizza Besigye, who complained of rigging and violence at polling stations.
+The presidential candidates included Museveni and Kizza Besigye, who complained of rigging and violence at polling stations.
 Voting was extended in several locations after reports of people not being allowed to cast their votes.
-According to the Electoral Commission, Museveni was re-elected (18 February 2016) with 61 percent of the vote to Besigye's 35 percent.
+According to the Electoral Commission, Museveni was reelected (18 February 2016) with 61 percent of the vote to Besigye's 35 percent.
 Opposition candidates claimed that the elections were marred by widespread fraud, voting irregularities, the repeated arrest of opposition politicians, and a climate of voter intimidation.